avi326/stock_market_analyzer/readme.md

 ## Configuration

-The app requires a `.env` file in the project root directory with the following keys:
+The app requires a `.env` file in the project root directory with the following key:

-- `RAPIDAPI_KEY`: Your RapidAPI key for accessing Global Stock Market API.
 - `OPENAI_KEY`: Your OpenAI API key for using the ChatGPT language model.

 ## Usage